seud0nym/tch-gui-unhide/utilities/README.md

                 be re-specified with -x.
  -6           Do NOT apply blocking to IPv6 DNS requests.
  -r           Remove DNS interception.
+ -U           Download the latest version of intercept-dns rom GitHub
 ```
 The list of known DoH hosts is retrieved from https://github.com/dibdot/DoH-IP-blocklists.